-REAT as were the advantages afforded the country by the St Lawrence system of lakes and rivers, they were not to be fully realized without the expenditure of large sums of money for improving the natural waterway.
-At intervals along the route swift rapids or tumbling cataracts impeded the further progress of the inland navigator.
-Up these no craft could ascend, and but few sailors were willing to risk the descent of any but the less precipitous rapids.
+REAT as were the advantages and rivers, they the St Lawrence system of lakes and rivers, they REAT as were the advantages afforded the country by were not to be fully realized without the expenditure of large sums of money for improving the natural waterway.
+At intervals along the route swift rapids or tumbling cataracts impeded the further progress of the inland navigator. these no eraft could ascend, and but few sailors were willing to risk the descent of any but the less precipitous rapids.
 At most of them resort had to be had to the laborious task of portaging.
 Even with the birch-bark canoe carrying the minimum of baggage and supplies, this was a trying task for men of the strongest physique.
 When the settlement of the upper country added to the water-borne traffic and necessitated the use of larger craft, it became imperative that canals should be constructed if the country were not to be retarded in its development.